Causal Additive Models with Unobserved Causal Paths and Backdoor Paths: Identifying causal relationships in invisible pairs

 The presence of a bow between two variables poses a major challenge for causal discovery.
 For example, in non-Gaussian linear models, the parent–child relationship within a bow cannot be determined without additional assumptions, such as adopting a canonical model where every hidden variable is parentless and acts as a confounder of at least two observed variables~\citep{Hoyer08IJAR,pmlr-v235-tramontano24a,10.1609/aaai.v38i18.30017}, or assuming that the number of hidden variables is known~\citep{NEURIPS2021_c0f6fb5d}.
 Without such assumptions, only the causal direction, i.e., the ancestor relationship, is identifiable~\citep{Salehkaleybar2020learning}.
-To our knowledge, no existing causal model can identify the parent–child relationship within a bow without imposing any assumption on the hidden variables.
-See Appendix~\ref{appendix:example_parent_child_regression} for examples in which Lemmas~\ref{lemma:visible_edge_implication} and~\ref{lemma:visible_non_edge_implication} together identify the parent–child relationship in a bow.
+To our knowledge, no existing causal model can identify the parent–child relationship within a bow without imposing additional assumptions on the graph structure.

-Lemmas~\ref{lemma:visible_edge_implication},~\ref{lemma:visible_non_edge_implication}, or~\ref{lemma:visible_non_edge_implication_2} implies that $x_{k_q}$ must be a parent of $x_i$ or $x_j$, without specifying which.
+Lemmas~\ref{lemma:visible_edge_implication},~\ref{lemma:visible_non_edge_implication}, or~\ref{lemma:visible_non_edge_implication_2} imply that $x_{k_q}$ must be a parent of $x_i$ or $x_j$, without specifying which.
 If we can rule out $x_{k_q}$ as a parent of $x_i$, for example, when $(x_{k_q},x_i)$ is a visible non-edge or $x_i \rightarrow x_{k_q}$ is a visible edge, then $x_{k_q}$ must be a parent of $x_j$.
 Even when both $(x_{k_q},x_i)$ and $(x_{k_q},x_j)$ are invisible and form bows, the regression approach can sometimes still resolve the relationship (see Appendix~\ref{appendix:example_parent_child_regression}).
 When it cannot, conditional independence among the original variables may provide the needed information.

-\subsection{Utilizing Conditional Independence}
+\subsection{Utilizing conditional independence}

 We provide sufficient conditions utilizing independence between regression residuals and conditional independence between the original variables to identify causal relationships in invisible pairs.
 We show some examples where the causal direction is identifiable by this hybrid approach, but not by the regression approach alone or conditional independence alone.